melishev/strapi-plugin-react-editorjs/README.md

 - [x] [InlineCode Tool](https://github.com/editor-js/inline-code)
 - [ ] [Personality Tool](https://github.com/editor-js/personality)
 - [ ] [Attaches Tool](https://github.com/editor-js/attaches)

+#### All of the above add-ons (if added) work initially when the plugin is loaded.
+You can also customize the add-ons available in your application using the instructions below.

+>  Note: the Image add-on cannot be reconfigured by you personally, this is due to some problems with the work of this add-on.
+You just better leave it alone.
 #
 ## 🤟🏻 Getting Started
 ```bash